Glenn Anderson: Edmonton Oilers (1980–1991)

 At the beginning of the 1984–85 season, Anderson signed an eight-year contract with the Oilers.
-Anderson recorded 42 goals and 81 points and once more his team were the division champions.
+Anderson recorded 42 goals and 81 points and once more his team was the division champions.
 Anderson was also selected to play in the All-Star Game.
 For the third straight season, the Oilers reached the Finals.
 The Oilers defeated their opponent, the Philadelphia Flyers, in five games.
-Anderson set a career high in assists with 16 during the playoff run.
-The 1985–86 season saw Anderson score 54 goals, 48 assists, adding up to 102 points.
-This was the second time Anderson had reached the 50 goal plateau in his career and the third time he had reached the 100 point plateau.
+Anderson set a career-high in assists with 16 during the playoff run.
+The 1985–86 season saw Anderson score 54 goals, and 48 assists, adding up to 102 points.
+This was the second time Anderson had reached the 50-goal plateau in his career and the third time he had reached the 100-point plateau.
 He was also selected to play in his third consecutive All-Star Game.
 For the fifth consecutive season, the Oilers sat atop the Smythe Division.
 However, the Oilers were eliminated in the division finals by the Calgary Flames on an own goal by defenceman Steve Smith.
 The loss did not seem to faze Anderson and his team, as they won their third Cup the next season by beating the Flyers once again, but this time in seven games.
 Anderson set career highs in goals (14), points (27) and PIM (59) during the playoff run.

 The Oilers failed to win the division title in 1987–88 for the first time since the 1981–82 season, as they finished runner-up to the Calgary Flames.
-Anderson scored 88 points during the season, and he was selected to play in the All-Star Game.
-In the midst of the 1988 playoffs, Anderson's friend, Dr. George Varvis, died after falling into Anderson's pool.
+Anderson scored 88 points during the season and he was selected to play in the All-Star Game.
+During the 1988 playoffs, Anderson's friend, George Varvis, died after having a heart attack in Anderson's pool.
 His friend's death inspired his on-ice production.
-He scored 9 goals, and 16 assists for a total of 25 points to help the Oilers win their fourth Cup.
-His 16 assists tied a career high.
+He scored 9 goals and 16 assists for a total of 25 points to help the Oilers win their fourth Cup.
+His 16 assists tied a career-high.
 After being eliminated from the playoffs, Anderson chose to play for Team Canada at the World Championships in Sweden.
-Anderson credits his time in Sweden for rejuvenating his love of the game.

 Looking to rebound after a disappointing season, Anderson and his team made a surprise appearance in the Finals.
 The Oilers defeated their opponents, the Boston Bruins, in five games to win their fifth Stanley Cup.
 Anderson scored 22 points and became one of only seven players to be a part of the entire Oilers dynasty.
-Wanting to rebuild the team with a younger core, the Oilers were involved in a blockbuster trade at the end of the 1991–92 season with the Toronto Maple Leafs that included seven players.
+Wanting to rebuild the team with a younger core, the Oilers were involved in a blockbuster trade before the start of the 1991–92 season with the Toronto Maple Leafs that included seven players.
 Anderson, along with Grant Fuhr and Craig Berube, were sent to Toronto in exchange for Scott Thornton, Vincent Damphousse, Luke Richardson, Peter Ing and future considerations.